OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/international-payment-consents.md

 * ConsentId.
 * CreationDateTime the international-payment-consent resource was created.
-* Status and StatusUpdateDateTime of the international-payment-consent resource.
+* Status, StatusReason and StatusUpdateDateTime of the international-payment-consent resource.
 * CutOffDateTime Behaviour is explained in Payment Initiation API Profile, Section - [Payment Restrictions -> CutOffDateTime Behaviour](../../profiles/payment-initiation-api-profile.md#cutoffdatetime-behaviour).
 * ExpectedExecutionDateTime for the international-payment resource if created before CutOffDateTIme - the expected DateTime the payment is executed against the Debtor Account.
 If populated, the ASPSP must update the value with any changes (e.g., after PSU authorisation).
 * ExpectedSettlementDateTime for the international-payment resource if created before CutOffDateTIme - the expected DateTime the payment will be received at the Creditor Account.
 If populated, the ASPSP must update the value with any changes (e.g., after PSU authorisation).